 Repurposing Content into a Blog Post

-What makes a good blog post?
-As it turns out, there’s a good deal of scientific data behind the writing, such as this gem from BufferApp:
+What makes good blog content?
+As it turns out, there’s a good deal of scientific data behind the writing of a blog post, such as this gem from BufferApp:

 In a nutshell, you need to condense your headline into six words – and make them work.
 Here’s a simple formula that can help: